Suor/point-free/README.md

 # Point free async utilities

 This library designed to encourage composition of a program from Node.js style asynchronous primitives.
-It provides generally useful combinators - things that combine several function into one, and decorators - wrappers that alter async function behavior some way.
+It provides generally useful:

+- decorators - wrappers that alter async function behavior some way,
+- combinators - things that combine several functions into one.

 ## Installation